mylabz-xyz/vue-next-rx/README.md

 > **NOTE**
 >
 > - vue-next-rx only works with RxJS v6+ by default.
-If you want to keep using RxJS v5 style code, install `rxjs-comat`.
+If you want to keep using RxJS v5 style code, install `rxjs-compat`.

 ---